Volley-Inc/eslint-config-volley/README.md

 > cp -R node_modules/@volley/eslint-config-volley/templates/. .
 ```

 2. Or, you can manually copy the parts that you need.
-We highly recommend referencing the files contained in this package's `templates` directory.'
+Again, if you need help, reference the setup provided in this module's `templates` directory.

 You're almost done.
 Run the following in your terminal.
-It just means "lint everything in the `/src` directory"
+It just means "lint everything in the `/src` directory".

 ```sh
 > npx eslint src/*